webflo/boxen-sshuserconfig/README.md

 ToDo
 ---------
 - [x] make first-run convinient (backup old config, use old config)
+- [ ] Important: get sshuserconfig::generate to work ( as a notify or manuelly)
 - [ ] remove the OSX requirement and make it Linux compatible ( bascically just abstract the default user folder - thats it)
 - [ ] more docs